tearflake/symp-intro/docs/pagefront.md

 ### example counter

-Another small example shows how to use `stdlib`:
+Another small example shows a use of `stdlib`:

 ```
 (NODE